aldolat/private-content/README.md

 ### Usage ###

-Display this text only to Administrators:<br />
+Display this text to Administrators:

 `[private role="administrator"]Text for Administrators[/private]`

-Display this text only to Administrators and Editors:<br />
+Display this text to Administrators and Editors:

 `[private role="editor"]Text for Editors[/private]`

-Display this text only to Administrators, Editors, and Authors:<br />
+Display this text to Administrators, Editors, and Authors:

 `[private role="author"]Text for Authors[/private]`

-Display this text only to Administrators, Editors, Authors, and Contributors:<br />
+Display this text to Administrators, Editors, Authors, and Contributors:

 `[private role="contributor"]Text for Contributor[/private]`

-Display this text only to Administrators, Editors, Authors, Contributors, and Subscribers:<br />
+Display this text to Administrators, Editors, Authors, Contributors, and Subscribers:

 `[private role="subscriber"]Text for Subscribers[/private]`

 ### Text only for specific roles ###

 If you want to show a note only to a certain role, you have to use a `<role>-only` option.
-In this way, for example, an Administrator or an Editor (roles higher than Author) cannot read a note only for Authors.
+In this way, for example, an Administrator or an Editor (roles higher than Author) cannot read a note for Authors only.

 These are all the cases:

+Display this text to Editors only:

 `[private role="editor-only"]Text for Editors only[/private]`

+Display this text to Authors only:

 `[private role="author-only"]Text for Authors only[/private]`

+Display this text to Contributors only:

 `[private role="contributor-only"]Text for Contributors only[/private]`

+Display this text to Subscribers only:

 `[private role="subscriber-only"]Text for Subscribers only[/private]`

+Display this text to Visitors only:

 `[private role="visitor-only"]Text for Visitors only[/private]`